rsyncOSX/rsyncuidocs/content/en/blog/SwiftConcurrency.md

 The following tasks are executed asynchronous on threads from the CTP, adhering to the `actor` protocol:

-- reading operations
+- all reading operations
 - data decoding and encoding
 - sorting log records
 - preparing output from rsync for display
 - preparing data from the logfile, not logrecords, for display
 - checking for updates to RsyncUI
+- write data to RsyncUI logfile

 Adhering to the actor protocol, all access to properties within an actor must be performed asynchronously.
 There are three types of executors, which manages jobs and put jobs on threads for execution.

 The above mentioned tasks are executed on threads from the CTP, and not on the`@MainActor`.
-The runtime environment handles scheduling and execution, guaranteeing that all functions within an actor are  `nonisolated func`, which to my understanding, guarantees asynchronous execution on threads from the CTP.
+The Swift concurrency runtime handles scheduling and execution, guaranteeing that all functions within an actor are  `nonisolated func`, which to my understanding, guarantees asynchronous execution on threads from the CTP.

 ##### Structured concurrency